w-menezes/devops-projects/server-performance-stats/README.md

 # Server Performance Project

-This project demonstrates the ability to capture basic performance stats with a shell script.
-This project is based on [Server Performance Stats](https://roadmap.sh/projects/server-stats) on [roadmap.sh](https://roadmap.sh).
+This project demonstrates the ability to capture basic information and performance statistics on a Linux machine.

+## Information and Stats

+- Operating system version
+- Uptime
+- Logged-in Users
+- Disk usage
+- CPU usage and top 5 processes
+- Memory usage and top 5 processes